-I was inspired to make focaccia after watching Salt Fat Acid Heat, though a sourdough rise makes this focaccia fairly different from quick yeast focaccia.
+I was inspired to make focaccia after watching Salt Fat Acid Heat, though a sourdough rise makes this focaccia fairly different from a quick yeast risen focaccia.
 The result is more of a Tuscan-style focaccia.
 The long sourdough rise makes it chewier and less fluffy than typical North American focaccia.

-For fluffier focaccia with sourdough flavor, add 1 tsp of instant yeast in with the starter and reduce the initial rise to just 2 hours.
+For fluffier focaccia with sourdough flavor, add 1 tsp of instant yeast with the starter and reduce the initial rise to just 2 hours.

 Sourdough Focaccia Toppings